sandypockets/tattle/README.md

 <summary>4.
 Set up Stripe ( <strong>Click for instructions</strong> )</summary>

 ## Set up Stripe
 The Stripe integration uses a signed webhook to check if the payment was successful.
-To test those webhooks, you'll need to either use the [Stripe CLI](https://stripe.com/docs/stripe-cli/webhooks), or expose your development environment to the internet with something like [Ngrok](https://ngrok.com/).
+To test those webhooks, you'll need to either use the [Stripe CLI](https://stripe.com/docs/stripe-cli/webhooks), or expose your development environment to the internet over `https` with something like [Ngrok](https://ngrok.com/).

 > If you're not using the Stripe CLI, your webhook endpoint must be `https`